Night fighter: Postwar

 During the immediate postwar era, the RAF launched studies into new fighter designs, but gave these projects relatively low priority.
-By the time of the Soviet bomb test, the night-fighter design was still strictly a paper project, and the existing Mosquito fleet was generally unable to successfully intercept the Tupolev Tu-4 bomber it was expected to face.
-This led to rushed programs to introduce new, interim night-fighter designs; these efforts led to several night-fighter versions of ubiquitous Gloster Meteor to replace the Mosquitos during the early 1950s.
+By the time of the Soviet bomb test, the night-fighter design was still strictly a paper project, and the existing Mosquito fleet was generally unable to intercept the Tupolev Tu-4 bomber it was expected to face.
+This led to rushed programs to introduce new, interim night-fighter designs; these efforts led to several night-fighter versions of the ubiquitous Gloster Meteor to replace the Mosquitos during the early 1950s.
 A similar conversion of the de Havilland Vampire was also introduced; this was originally developed by the company as a private venture and initially ordered by Egypt, instead the RAF took over the order to serve an interim measure between the retirement of the Mosquito night fighter and the Meteor night fighter's introduction.
 These types were also widely exported; Meteor night fighters were acquired by France, Syria, Egypt and Israel amongst others.

 Both the Meteor and Vampire conversions were rapidly followed by a more capable night fighter in the form of the de Havilland Venom, the first model of which having been introduced during 1953.
-More advanced night fighter models of the Venom would follow, as well as of the navalised de Havilland Sea Venom, which served with the Royal Navy along with other operators.
+More advanced night fighter models of the Venom would follow, as well as of the navalised de Havilland Sea Venom, which served with the Royal Navy and other operators.
 An advanced night-fighter design was eventually introduced to RAF service in 1956 in the form of the Gloster Javelin, a delta wing aircraft capable of performing rapid ascents and attaining an altitude of 45,000 feet.
-However, due to rapid advances in aircraft capabilities, the Javelin quickly became considered to be outdated and the type was retired during 1968.
+Due to rapid advances in aircraft capabilities, the Javelin quickly became considered to be outdated and the type was retired during 1968.
 In Canada, Avro Canada developed its own night fighter, the CF-100 Canuck, which entered service with the Royal Canadian Air Force (RCAF) during 1952.